CSU Transfer

 Associate Degree for TransferAA-T/AS-T Degrees

-The Associate of Arts for Transfer (AA-T) and Associate of Science for Transfer (AS-T) allow students to earn an associate degree and a bachelor's degree at a CSU, with no wasted units.
-They are intended to make it easier for CSU-bound students to successfully transfer by having universal lower division major prep requirements for all 23 CSU campuses.
+The Associate of Arts for Transfer (AA-T) and Associate of Science for Transfer (AS-T) let students earn an associate degree and a bachelor's degree at a CSU with no wasted units.
+They make transfer easier by setting universal lower-division major prep requirements across all 23 CSU campuses.

 Other benefits include:

-• Guaranteed admission to a CSU, but not necessarily to a particular campus;
+• Guaranteed admission to a CSU, though not necessarily to a particular campus.

-• GPA bump of .10 or .20 when applying to an impacted campus or major;
+• A GPA bump of 0.10 or 0.20 when applying to an impacted campus or major.

-• Students can receive priority admissions to their local CSU campus to a major deemed similar to the AA-T or AS-T major;
+• Priority admission to your local CSU campus for a major deemed similar to the AA-T or AS-T major.

-• 2.0 GPA (Note: student’s GPA will need to be more competitive if applying to an impacted campus or major)
+• A 2.0 GPA (your GPA will need to be more competitive when applying to an impacted campus or major).

 • Administration of Justice, AS-T